 In December 2016, the Government of Alberta enacted Bill 21: the Modernized Municipal Government Act (MGA), which could restrict the ability of a municipally controlled corporation (MCC) to conduct its business.
-EPCOR, which is a MCC of the City, was previously exempt from the MGA and a similar exemption is not present in the new MGA.
+EPCOR, which is an MCC of the City, was previously exempt from the MGA and a similar exemption is not present in the new MGA.
 On July 1, 2018, however, the Government of Alberta declared the Municipally Controlled Corporations Regulation (MCC Regulation) into force, exempting EPCOR from the provisions of the MGA.
-The MCC Regulation will expire on June 30, 2021.
-In advance of the MCC Regulation's expiry, EPCOR is working with the Government of Alberta to extend the exemption past June 30, 2021, or to permanently exempt EPCOR from the MGA, as failing to have the exemption could impair EPCOR's ability to achieve its strategic objectives.
+For purposes of ensuring that the MCC Regulation is reviewed for ongoing relevancy and necessity, it expires periodically with the option that it may be repassed and extended in its present or an amended form following a review.
+The MCC Regulation's next expiry, EPCOR will work with the Government of Alberta to extend the exemption past June 30, 2023, or to permanently exempt EPCOR from the MGA, as failing to have the exemption could impair EPCOR's ability to achieve its strategic objectives.